pingcap/docs-dm/en/benchmark-v1.0-ga.md

 #### Benchmark result with different pool size in load unit

 In this test, the size of data imported using `sysbench` is 3.78 GB.
-The test data is as follows:
+The following is detailed information of the test data:

 | load pool size | latency of execution txn (s) | import time (s) | import speed (MB/s) | TiDB 99 duration (s) |
 | :------------: | :--------------------------: | :-------------: | :-----------------: | :------------------: |